 - Core curriculum.
 The mandatory curriculum includes didactic lectures and morbidity-mortality review specifically designed for the interventional trainees and fellows rotating through the Cardiac Catheterization Laboratory.

 - Cardiac Catheterization Laboratory Conference.
 This mandatory conference is presented by faculty and fellows in the Cardiac Catheterization Laboratory for the Division of Cardiovascular Diseases.

 - Cardiovascular Grand Rounds.
-Hosted by the Mayo cardiovascular division, this conference provides education on a broad range of topics for cardiovascular professionals and features both internal speakers and visiting faculty.
+Hosted by Mayo's cardiovascular division, this conference provides education on a broad range of topics for cardiovascular professionals and features both internal speakers and visiting faculty.

 In addition, interventional and structural trainees participate in a journal club that is hosted once every three months.

 Research is an important component of this interventional training program, and each trainee is assigned a research mentor at the beginning of the fellowship.
 Historically, our fellows have averaged approximately two publications and one presentation at a national meeting per year.

 Opportunities are available for teaching Level-1 fellows.